MicrosoftDocs/win32/desktop-src/HyperV_v2/cim-concretejob-requeststatechange.md

 ---
-Description: 'Requests that the state of the job be changed to the value specified in the RequestedState parameter.
-Invoking the RequestStateChange method multiple times could result in earlier requests being overwritten or lost.' ms.assetid: '64a9d63e-8af4-4ab1-8343-9a0418b951e2'
+Description: Requests that the state of the job be changed to the value specified in the RequestedState parameter.
+Invoking the RequestStateChange method multiple times could result in earlier requests being overwritten or lost. ms.assetid: 64a9d63e-8af4-4ab1-8343-9a0418b951e2
-title: 'RequestStateChange method of the CIM\_ConcreteJob class'
+title: RequestStateChange method of the CIM\_ConcreteJob class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # RequestStateChange method of the CIM\_ConcreteJob class